mistydemeo/tigerbrew/README.md

 ----------------------------
 1. You can [browse the Formula directory on GitHub][formula].
 2. Or type `brew search` for a list.
-3. Or run `brew server` to browse packages off of a local web server.
-4. Or visit [braumeister.org][braumeister] to browse packages online.

 More Documentation
 ------------------